jonnyrobots/roberts.work/_posts/2020-10-09-hermitage-and-habit.md

 Products made for software developers – imaginatively called “Developer tools” – are different.
 Their user interfaces are generally text-based, and use interaction concepts that are abstract from the real-world.

-Developers interact with these products through things like *configuration files* where your desired settings are defined, or *command-line interfaces* – “CLIs” – where you instruct the product to do its thing, right through to *application protocol interfaces* – “APIs” – which allow you to write software to tell the product what to do.
+Developers interact with these products through things like **configuration files** where your desired settings are defined, or **command-line interfaces** (“CLIs”) where you instruct the product to do its thing, right through to **application protocol interfaces** (“APIs”) which allow you to write *software* to tell the product what to do.

 Because these interaction mechanisms are abstract, designing developer tools is a hard job usually left to software developers.
 If there’s one Tweet that sums up the state of design for developer tools, it’s this one: